-The Undivide Project is the start of a body of work focused on undoing the so-called “Digital Divide” by working directly with communities.
+The Undivide Project focuses on undoing the so-called “Digital Divide” by working directly with communities.
 The first phase of our work will be directed towards understanding the impacts of digital divestment.
 We will offer bespoke solutions and implementation support reflective of community conditions.
-The next phase of the Undivide Project will focus on building community resilience using Internet tools.
+The next phase of the Undivide Project will focus on building community resilience to climate change using Internet tools.
 After that… we will let our community partners lead the way.

 That the Internet and the benefits it can create should be accessible, equitable, green, and available to all.